 If you are interested in giving a talk or have a topic you would like to discuss, please let me know.
 We can accommodate our traditional one topic meeting or if a few people have shorter presentations or topics, we can do it that way as well.
 This is a great forum for novice speakers to practice their skills!

 Meeting attendees are invited to arrive at 6:30PM to enjoy pizza and soda courtesy of Aplura prior to the 7:00PM presentation - so you do not need to choose between dinner and the fun of a CALUG meeting.

-Please thank Thomas Delrue for his interesting and timely "Running an OpenVPN Server on your Raspberry Pi" presentation at the January CALUG meeting.
+Please thank Thomas Delrue for his interesting Arch Linux presentation at the October CALUG meeting.